codedthinking/eventstudy/README.md

 The command also returns, as part of `r()`, the coefficients and standard errors.
 See `return list` after running the command.

+If the `generate` option is used, the returned frame contains the following variables:
+- `time`: the time period relative to the baseline
+- `coef`: the estimated coefficient
+- `lower`: the lower bound of the 95% confidence interval
+- `upper`: the upper bound of the 95% confidence interval

+The frame is `tsset` by `time`, so `tsline` can be used to plot the event study.

 # Examples
 ```